infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/AffiliateApi.md

 let apiInstance = new KeapCoreServiceCoreSdk.AffiliateApi();
 let customFieldId = "customFieldId_example"; // String | custom_field_id
-let request = new KeapCoreServiceCoreSdk.UpdateCustomFieldMetaDataRequest(); // UpdateCustomFieldMetaDataRequest | request
+let updateCustomFieldMetaDataRequest = new KeapCoreServiceCoreSdk.UpdateCustomFieldMetaDataRequest(); // UpdateCustomFieldMetaDataRequest | request
 let opts = {
   'updateMask': ["null"] // [String] | An optional list of fields to be updated.
 If set, only the provided properties will be updated and others will be skipped.
 };
-apiInstance.updateAffiliateCustomFieldUsingPATCH(customFieldId, request, opts).then((data) => {
+apiInstance.updateAffiliateCustomFieldUsingPATCH(customFieldId, updateCustomFieldMetaDataRequest, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);